propenster/twitch_trendy_games/README.md

 ## Find Trending Twitch Games to Stream!

-Discover the hottest trending games on Twitch with this powerful Chrome extension, designed to keep you updated on the most popular games being streamed in real-time.
+Discover the hottest trending games on Twitch with this powerful Browser extension, designed to keep you updated on the most popular games being streamed in real-time.
 Whether you’re a seasoned streamer or just starting out, this extension ensures you stay ahead of the curve, so you can quickly join the trend and engage your audience by streaming the games that everyone is talking about.

 ## Key Features: